All Episodes

 She's running against a very divisive opponent.

-Her lead over Bernie Sanders is bigger than Obama's lead was over her, as far as President.
+Her lead over Bernie Sanders is bigger than Obama's lead was over her as far as the market.

-Well, wait a minute, but you're down seven million votes than what you had in 08, so that is certainly a decline in enthusiasm.
+But you're down 7 million votes than what you had in 08, so that is certainly a decline in enthusiasm.

-But you still got three million more votes than Donald Trump did in the primary, so let's be clear about that.
+Absolutely, but you still got 3 million more votes than Donald Trump did in the primary, so let's be clear about that.

-Okay, Donald Trump has had it wrapped up, you know, fourteen states ago.
+Okay, Donald Trump has had it wrapped up 14 states ago.

-You know, I I think that even still Donald Trump set a record in terms of any Republican nominee, and that includes George Bush.
+And even still, Donald Trump set a record in terms of any Republican nominee, and that includes George Bush.

-Yeah, there were two exciting candidates in the Democratic primary.
+There were two exciting candidates in the Democratic Party.

-There was one exciting candidate in the Republican Party, but that exciting candidate's gonna destroy the Republican Party now.
+There was one exciting candidate in the Republican Party, but that exciting candidate is going to destroy the Republican Party now.

 The Democrats have plenty of time to come together.

-He saw Trump look like he brought it together, but now it's starting to look like everyone's question about the Democrats, and he said the word Republican in Trump ten times.
+It looked like they floated together, but now it's starting to look like a question about the Democrats, and he said the word Republican and Trump 10 times.

 They are physiologically incapable of answering a question about their own party without mentioning ours.